 Amflo makes a hose reel that has two ports attached to the reel itself, and two anchor bases, so it can be fastened to a roof.
 Because it’s a reel, you only have to pull out as much of the 75-feet. hose as you need.
 It's not just for roofers, though.
 It's a great tool for all carpentry, even on the ground.
 Buy this Amflo hose reel online here.

 Have you ever used a finish gun on a project that included both thick hardwood and thinner, softer woods?
 It's nearly impossible to set the regulator on your compressor so the nails sink into the hardwood without blasting through the soft stuff.
 And changing the pressure every time you encounter a different kind of wood is a huge waste of time.
 Install a regulator at the end of your air hose, and eliminate those trips back and forth to the compressor.

-Most compressor manufacturers recommend draining the tank after every use.
-And most compressor owners ignore that advice without serious consequences.
+Most compressor manufacturers recommend draining the tank after every use, and most compressor owners ignore that advice without serious consequences.
 Still, draining the tank is important, and the more often you do it, the better.
 As a compressor runs, water condenses inside the tank.
 That means rust.
 In extreme cases, you can even lose tank capacity.
 We've heard stories of tanks that held only half as much air because they were half full of water.

 The twist-open drains on most compressors are pretty lousy.
 They're hard to turn and easily plug up with rusty gunk until they can't open or close properly.
 But for about $10, you can install a drain that's fast, easy and reliable.
 Go to the compressor aisle at a home center and look for a ball-valve drain kit.
-If you don't find one, go to the plumbing aisle to pick up a 1/4-in. ball valve, plus any 1/4-in. nipples and elbows you'll need.
+If you don't find one, go to the plumbing aisle to pick up a 1/4-inch ball valve, plus any 1/4-inch nipples and elbows you'll need.